sodafoundation/api/README.md

 * Infrastructre : OpenStack, OceanStor DJ, CoprHD or ...

 As a Software-Defined-Storage controller, OpenSDS must be able to connect to backend storage environment.
 You can just deploy OpenSDS in any of these environments directly to avoid troublesomes.
-Since OpenSDS expose its interface through gRPC, the user needs to utilize the golang-client for interacting with OpenStack infrastructures.
+Since OpenSDS is writen in Go, the user needs to utilize the golang-client for interacting with OpenStack infrastructures.
 If you have infrastructures other than OpenStack, you could develop the corresponding plugin for your infrastructure.

 * Language : Go environment